Autumnal Equinox Day 2017 and 2018

 Autumnal Equinox Day is one of the largest fall holidays in Japan.

 |24 Sep||Mon||Autumnal Equinox Holiday|

-In Japanese, Autumnal Equinox Day is called Shibun no Hi.
+In Japanese, Autumnal Equinox Day is called Shubun no Hi.
 Autumnal Equinox Day celebrates the arrival of fall.
 Since the weather is often nice on Autumnal Equinox Day, many Japanese people use the holiday as a reason to spend some time outdoors before winter arrives.
 Autumnal Equinox Day also allows people to reunite with their families after many months of work.
 While Autumnal Equinox Day is a great holiday for fun and leisure, it is also a time to honor ancestors and deceased relatives.
 The holiday also has strong ties to Buddhism and Shintoism.
 Autumnal Equinox Day is celebrated on the day of the fall equinox in September.

 Autumnal Equinox Day is a very old holiday that dates back to the beginning of Shintoism.
 Followers of Shinto, the ethnic religion of Japan, observed a holiday known as Shuki Koreisai.
 Shuki Koreisai was a holiday that honored the lives and spirits of ancestors and past Japanese emperors.
-While Shuki Koreisai is no longer an official holiday of Japan, many aspects of it have passed on to Shibun no Hi.
-Shibun no Hi also occurs during Higan, an important time for Japanese Buddhists.
+While Shuki Koreisai is no longer an official holiday of Japan, many aspects of it have passed on to Shubun no Hi.
+Shubun no Hi also occurs during Higan, an important time for Japanese Buddhists.